Technigo/project-survey-vite/README.md

 # Survey Project

-This week we had to create a form with react.
+This week we had to create a form with react state and form control.
+Also to make the site with high acceibility.

 ### The Problem